Remedies for Breach of Fiduciary Duties in Real Estate

 Fiduciary duties are required only if the real estate professional is acting in an "agent" capacity.
 While they may all be called real estate agents, the fact is that very few deals these days involve a real estate agent actually acting as an agent.

 In most states, the practice of "agency" in real estate is dying.
 In the past, the listing brokerage was always the "agent" of the seller.
 When another brokerage brought a buyer, that brokerage became a "sub-agent" of the seller.
 It's not hard to see the problem here.
-The poor buyer really isn't represented by anyone, and their "agent" is really required to be loyal to the interests of the seller.
+The poor buyer isn't represented by anyone, and their "agent" is required to be loyal to the interests of the seller.

 Agents vs. Brokers